deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 mapping(uint256 => Game) public games;
 ```

-### 3d. rollDice functionLink to this section
-rollDice must do a few things:

-It needs to check if the contract has enough LINK to pay the oracle.
-Check if the roller has already rolled since each roller can only ever be assigned to a single house.
-Request randomness
-Store the requestId and roller address.
-Emit an event to signal that the die is rolling.

-### 3e. fulfillRandomness functionLink to this section
+### 3c. fulfillRandomness functionLink to this section
 This is a special function defined within the VRFConsumerBase contract that ours extends from.
 It is the function that the coordinator sends the result back to, so we need to implement some functionality here to deal with the result.

 It should: